---ns3::PointToPointNetDevice::DataRate=[32768bps]: The default data rate for point to point links
+''' --ns3::PointToPointNetDevice::DataRate=[32768bps]: The default data rate for point to point links '''

 This is the default value that will be used when a PointToPointNetDevice is created in the system.
 We overrode this default with the Attribute setting in the PointToPointHelper above.
-Let's use the default values for the point-to-point devices and channels by deleting the SetDeviceAttribute call and the SetChannelAttribute call from the first.cc we have in the scratch directory.
+Let's use the default values for the point-to-point devices and channels by deleting the SetDeviceAttribute call and the SetChannelAttribute call from the myfirst.cc we have in the scratch directory.

-Your script should now just declare the PointToPointHelper and not do any set operations as in the following example,
+Your script should now just declare the PointToPointHelper and not do any set operations as in the following example, export 'NS_LOG=UdpEchoServerApplication=level_all|prefix_time'